 WESL Logo

-#Designing Enhancemnents for WESL
+#Designing Enhancements for WESL

 This section discusses some general design guidelines for creating new shader language enhancements.